id-unibe-ch/ansible-role-ssh/README.md

 Override this config value if you want to use another sftp server, i.e. `internal-sftp` for the in-process SFTP server.

+### ssh_authorized_keys_command

+    ssh_authorized_keys_command: "none"

+Specifies a program to be used to look up the user's public keys.
+The program must be owned by root, not writable by group or others and specified by an absolute path.
+The program should produce on standard output zero or more lines of authorized_keys output (see the man pages for sshd and sshd_config for details).
+AuthorizedKeysCommand is tried after the usual AuthorizedKeysFile files and will not be executed if a matching key is found there.
+By default no command is run.

+### ssh_authorized_keys_command_user

+    ssh_authorized_keys_command_user: "nobody"

+Specifies the user under whose account the AuthorizedKeysCommand is run.
+It is recommended to use a dedicated user that has no other role on the host than running authorized keys commands.
+By default the nobody user is used to run the program specified in AuthorizedKeysCommand.

 ### ssh_allowusers

     ssh_allowusers: []